everx-labs/everdev/docs/deploy_mulisig_tondev.md

+# Deploy and call your contracts with tondev
 In this article, you learn how to deploy a contact with tondev.
 For a demonstration of the tondev functionality, this topic describes how to deploy a multi-signature contract with two custodians, which confirm a transaction to transfer funds from a surf wallet to another surf wallet account.

 ## Preparing the contract deployment environment